florxgomez/personal-website/src/posts/epic-react-fundamentals.md

 </script>
 ```

-render will take the React elements, turn them into DOM nodes and render them on the page
+`render` will take the React elements, turn them into DOM nodes and render them on the page

-- **props**: short for properties, they’re the way we pass data into our elements.
+- **props**: short for properties, they’re the way <span>we pass data into our elements.</span>

-- **children**: a special prop in React - it represents the content inside an element.
+- **children**: a special prop in React - it <span>represents the content inside an element</span>.
 We can specify children:

   - as a prop
-  - as multiple arguments to createElement
+  - as multiple arguments to `createElement`
   - as an array

 ```js